-To apply for the 2016 National Fellowship Program, applicants must complete:
+To apply for the National Fellowship Program, applicants must:

 2. Follow the instructions to submit the following essay.
-What is the most significant leadership challenge that you are currently facing or that you see on the horizon?
-(500 word max)
+What is the most significant leadership challenge that you are personally facing, either current or something that you see on the horizon?
+(500 words maximum)

 INTERVIEW AND SELECTION PROCESS OVERVIEW